Jade Villalon: Music

-In Villalon's career as a vocalist, she has released nine original albums, has been presented with a number of international awards and sales certifications, has had her music featured in a number of commercials and television spots, and also has lent her voice to perform the vocal songs Real Emotion and "1000 Words" on the English version of the video game Final Fantasy X-2.
-Her albums in Sweetbox have all reached gold or platinum status in Korea, and many of her singles have ranked in the Top 10 on charts in Europe and Asia.
-Villalon has also written songs for a number of artists, including The Cheetah Girls and Ayumi Hamasaki, as well as for Ateed, and has had her works covered by artists such as S.H.E and Skye Sweetnam.
+In Villalon's career as a vocalist, she has released ten original albums, has been presented with a number of international awards and sales certifications, has had her music featured in a number of commercials and television spots, and has also lent her voice to record the vocal songs "Real Emotion" and "1000 Words" on the English version of the video game Final Fantasy X-2.
+Her albums in Sweetbox have all reached gold or platinum status in Korea and many of her singles have ranked in the Top 10 on charts in Europe and Asia.
+Villalon has also written songs for a number of artists including The Cheetah Girls and Ayumi Hamasaki, as well as Ateed and has had her works covered by artists such as S.H.E and Skye Sweetnam.

 Gemstone

-In her teen years, Villalon joined the pop–rock band Gemstone, along with well-known actress Christina Vidal and musician Crystal Grant.
-Although no album was released for commercial sale, some of the tracks made during this period surfaced on compilations by Villalon in her later music project, Sweetbox.
+In her teen years, Villalon began interning as a ghost-writer for Death Row Records and founded the pop–rock project Gemstone along with Freaky Friday actress Christina Vidal and fellow artist Crystal Grant.
+Although no album was released for commercial sale, some of the tracks made during this period surfaced on albums and compilations by Villalon in her later music project Sweetbox.

 Sweetbox

-After Gemstone parted ways, Villalon, age 18 at the time, partnered as a singer and songwriter with producer and songwriter, Roberto "Geo" Rosan, for the pop project Sweetbox, and became the project's first multiple-award-winning vocalist.
-With Sweetbox, many of the project's songs brought attention for being based on famous classical pieces, and others achieved international chart success.
+After Gemstone parted ways, Villalon partnered as a singer and songwriter with producer and songwriter Roberto "Geo" Rosan, for the pop project Sweetbox, and became the project's first multiple-award-winning vocalist.
+With Sweetbox, many of the project's songs brought attention for being based on famous classical pieces and others achieved international chart success.
 She released five original albums under the project, Classified, Jade, Adagio, After the Lights and Addicted, as well as multiple compilations and a live DVD.

-Throughout Villalon's time leading the project, she toured in many regions of Asia, with her music and voice being featured on a number of radio charts, television spots, product commercials, movie soundtracks, and video games.
-During this time, she was awarded as being Asia's #1 cross-over artist, with each her releases achieving Gold or Platinum status in Korea.
-After this success, issues started with the original owners of the Sweetbox franchise, and Villalon left the project behind to start her new pop project, under her own name, "Jade Valerie".
+Throughout Villalon's time leading the project, she toured in many regions of Asia with her music and voice being featured on a number of radio charts, television spots, product commercials, movie soundtracks and video games.
+During this time, she was awarded as being Asia's No. 1 cross-over artist with each her releases achieving Gold or Platinum status in Korea.
+After this success, issues started with the original owners of the Sweetbox franchise and Villalon left the project behind to start a new pop project under her own name, "Jade Valerie".